CiscoDevNet/pathman-sr/dCloud/README.md

 -rw-r--r--   1 staff  24140 Jun  8 11:10 topo_data.py
 ```

-5. Next modify the pathman\_ini.py file to point to the remote ODL instance.
-No change is required if you are using a dcloud ODL session.
+5. Next modify the **pathman\_ini.py** file to point to the remote ODL instance.
+No change is required if you are using a dcloud ODL session via AnyConnect.

 6. As you are installing this on the UserVM inside the demo, we will need to change the clients UI link:

  ```
 [cisco@user_vm pathman_sr]$ sed -i 's/localhost/198.18.1.80/g' client/build/js/app.js[cisco@user_vm pathman_sr]$
  ```
+ The UI needs to know where to find the backend app - rest\_sever\_v6.

 7. Type in the following command to start the rest_server: